mmontone/peggy-input/README.md

 - `onChange`: Function.
 Optional.
 A function handler that is invoked with the PeggyInput instance as argument when there's a change.
 - `errorMsgFormatter`.
 Function.
 Optional.
 A function that takes a PeggyInput instance and a Peggy SyntaxError and should return a string used a error message.
 - `validateWhenBlank`: Boolean.
 Optional.
 Default is true iff the input is required.
 Whether to validate the input and show an error when the input is blank.

-### Completion candidates sources
+- `completionsCharCount`: Integer.
+Optional.
+Default is 0.
+The number of characters needed from the user to expand the list of completions candidates.

+#### Completer object

+- `rule` : The Peggy rule to match the completion.
+- `candidates`:
-- An array of strings.
+   * An array of strings.
-- An array of objects with `label` and `value` members.
+   * An array of objects with `label` and `value` members.
-- A string with an url from where to `fetch` the candidates.
+   * A string with an url from where to `fetch` the candidates.
-- A function.
+   * A function.
 Takes current entered prefix string and a PeggyInstance, and should return a Promise with a list of strings filtered by the prefix.
+- `charCount`: Integer.
+Optional.
+Default is `compmletionsCharCount`.
+The number of characters needed from the user to expand the list of the completion's candidates.

 ### API